argonautproject/subscriptions/encounters-ig.md

   Officially, the MIME type for JSON representations of FHIR resources `application/fhir+json`.
 There are some differences from standard JSON, which are documented [here](http://hl7.org/fhir/json.html).
 With this in mind, the preferred MIME type for notification bundles is `application/fhir+json`.

-  However, severs do not accept HTTP POSTS of `application/fhir+json`, and there will be clients which cannot reconfigure the servers to do so.
+  However, HTTP severs do not accept HTTP POSTS of `application/fhir+json` by default, and there will be clients which cannot reconfigure their servers to do so.
 For that reason, compliant servers SHALL also honor `application/json` as a valid MIME type for Subscriptions, bearing in mind that data posted with that MIME type MUST comply with its rules.

 - Subscription.channel.end